 Peru itinerary advice

-Peru is popular with both short-term and long-term travellers.
 I myself have visited Peru twice; once on a 2-week trip, and later again as part of a much larger journey through South America.

 If you have more than 2 weeks your options really start to open up.
-For example, with 3 weeks you can either focus on the south and take it slow (this would probably be my recommendation) or try to add some other parts of Peru as well.
+For example, with 3 weeks you can either focus on the south and take it slow (this would probably be my recommendation) or you can try to add some other parts of Peru as well.
 With four weeks or more to spare, you can comfortably cover much or all of Peru.

 Places to visit in Peru